Dealing With Pain During Childbirth

 Talking to Your Health Care Provider

-If you want to use pain-control methods other than medication, make sure your health care provider and the hospital staff know.
+If you want to use pain-control methods other than medicine, make sure your health care provider and the hospital staff know.
 You might want to also consider writing a birth plan that makes your preferences clear.